First European ship to reach Australia

 The Dutch indicated they wanted to build a structure.
 The Wik-Mungkan didn’t object so the crew erected huts and sank a well.

 The two peoples worked well together at first.
 The Europeans gave the locals tobacco, flour and soap.
-They were happy to received the tobacco, but were unfamiliar with the flour and soap and threw away.
+They were happy to receive the tobacco, but were unfamiliar with the flour and soap and threw away.

 According to this account, the Dutch took some of the women and forced the men to hunt for them.
 Eventually a fight broke out, leading the locals to kill some of the Dutch and burn some of their boats.
 The Dutch are said to have shot dead many of the Wik-Mungkan people before escaping.